 2 medium carrots

 Sea salt to taste

 - Peel the burdock root underwater to avoid browning.
 Cut into thin matchsticks and immediately submerge in cold water with the white vinegar to avoid discoloration and dispel any bitterness.

-- Drain the burdock and put it into the stock pot.
+- Drain and rinse the burdock and put it into the stock pot.
 Return to a boil on a medium flame, then turn down and simmer until the burdock is tender, about fifteen minutes.
 Skim any scum from the surface as it arises.
 Put in the carrots and continue to simmer until the carrots are also tender, about another five minutes.
-Add more water if the level gets too low.

-- Turn off the flame and stir in the soy sauce and mirin.
+- Turn off the flame and put in the kombu, soy sauce, and mirin.
 Then add the rice vinegar one teaspoon at time, to taste.

-- Stir in the dried wakame.
-Watch the wakame unfold, then adjust seasoning to taste and serve.
+- Stir in the wakame.
+Adjust seasoning to taste and serve.